 The first charge was tax evasion pursuant to 26 USC 7201.
 It was directly tied to his 2014 tax return, stating that Mr. Amato knowing and willfully attempted to evade his income taxes due.

 The Amato Case: Tax Evasion and FBAR Criminal Sentence

 As part of his deal with the DOJ, Mr. Amato pleaded guilty to both counts.
 On May 7, 2019, as a result of his failure to pay a large amount in taxes and failure to file FBARs, the New Jersey federal court sentenced him to five years in prison.

-Contact Sherayzen Law Office for Help With the Voluntary Disclosure of your Mizrahi-Tefahot and Other Israeli Bank Accounts
+Contact Sherayzen Law Office for Professional Help With the Reporting of Your Undisclosed Foreign Bank and Financial Accounts

 The Amato case is one more reminder of the legal dangers that US taxpayers with undisclosed foreign accounts face.
 You do not want to be in Mr. Amato’s position.

 This is why you need to contact Sherayzen Law Office for professional help with the reporting of your undisclosed foreign bank and financial accounts.
 We have helped hundreds of US taxpayers with the voluntary disclosure of their foreign assets and foreign income, and We Can Help You!